- South West

 On 26th November 2003, Concorde Alpha Foxtrot completed the iconic aircraft’s last flight.
 For 15 years she sat stranded on the runway, inaccessible to the public and at risk of decay.
 In August 2017 she was safely moved into her final destination.

-We have been taking care of some of Britain’s favourite places for over 70 years.
+Purcell have been taking care of some of Britain’s favourite places for over 70 years.
 Over this time, we have developed unrivalled expertise in the design, conservation, repair, and reinstatement of some of the country’s most popular buildings and destinations.
 In this project we have been able to apply our attitude to rigour and curiosity to one of the world’s most iconic technological creations.

-Appointed in 2011 as architect for the new Aerospace Bristol museum in Filton, we began the process armed with a set of priorities that experience had shown were important to the all clients in this sector.
+Appointed in 2011 as architect for the new Aerospace Bristol museum in Filton, we began the process armed with a set of priorities that experience had shown were important to clients in this sector.
 These included the need to balance operator requirements with those of visitors, to identify and harness funding and revenue generating opportunities, and to provide an integrated approach to interpretative and architectural design.
 While common to nearly all projects, however, this framework is always recalibrated in response to nature of the people and places we are engaged with, and at Aerospace Bristol a number of unique characteristics and constraints quickly emerged.
 In relation to placemaking, the most conspicuous of these was the absence of any clear masterplan for the site.

-In relation to programme and budget, the landowner’s ambitions to develop the site coupled with the Museum’s increasing overheads as they mobilised a growing team of staff, was a key consideration.
+In relation to programme and budget, the landowner’s ambitions to develop the site coupled with the museum’s increasing overheads as they mobilised a growing team of staff, was a key consideration.
 In relation to the stewardship of Concorde and other precious artefacts, the pressure of time brought urgency to an already complicated conservation strategy.
 And in relation to establishing momentum and funding streams, the HLF’s stringent scrutiny of heritage significance and activity planning, added additional layers of complexity.

 A new set of priorities emerged, with Concorde at the top of the list.
 Stranded on the runway, the security, conservation, and accessibility of this iconic aeroplane was under threat.
 Owned by British Airways, leased to Airbus, occupying land owned by BAE Systems, and soon to be adopted as part of Bristol Aerospace’s collection, Alpha Foxtrot attracted the interests of four key organisations, each influencing how we would successfully relocate and care for the aircraft.